TangTony2023/QuickDo/README.md

 - **Category Maintenance**:
   - Right-click category name to access management menu
   - Supports renaming and deletion
   - When deleting categories, associated tasks can be batch-moved to uncategorized items

-#### Category Visualization

-- **Color-coded Labels**: Tasks display category information via colored tags in lists

 ### 2.3 Smart List Views